team-alya/kaluste-backend/README.md

 ```

 ## API Documentation

+### Roadmap
+1. Send the image to /api/image 🠊 2.
+If the properties of the received result object have incorrect values, fix them.
+Send the object as furnitureDetails to /api/price 🠊 3.
+Send requestId, user's location and chat tab to /api/location 🠊 4.
+Send requestId and question to /api/chat for all further chatbot requests

+### Route details

 | HTTP | Route      | Description | Response |
 | ---- | ---------- | ----------- | -------- |
 | POST | /api/image | Send an image in raw binary format using HTML multipart/form-data.
 Key must be "image" and the image itself as value. | The response is a JSON object containing the furniture details |